 Face-to-face classes are held at the Columbia Center (6740 Alexander Bell Drive, Columbia, MD 21046), conveniently located along the I-95 corridor.
-Classes meet every other Friday and Saturday from 8:30 a.m. until 5:00 p.m.
+Classes generally meet every other Friday and Saturday from 8:30 a.m. until 5:00 p.m.
+Holiday and summer breaks are built into the schedule.
 Students typically take four courses per semester and the program can be completed in less than two years.
-The next face-to-face cohort begins January 23, 2015.
+The next face-to-face cohort begins January 20, 2017.

 The online program is two years in length.
 Students participate in weekly class sessions and typically take two courses per semester.
-The next online cohort begins on January 26, 2015.
+The next online cohort begins on January 23, 2017.